mtxr/SublimeText-SQLTools/index.md

 3. Find SQLTools
 4. Wait & Done!

 ### Download Manually

-I strongly recomend you to use Package Control.
+I strongly recommend you to use Package Control.
 It helps you to keep the package updated with the last version.

 1. Download the files zip file [here](http://mtxr.github.io/SQLTools/)
 2. Unzip the files and rename the folder to `SQLTools`